Director

 Karli Honebein

 Karli (she/her/hers) is originally from Reno, Nevada and has lived in Spokane since 2014.
 She is a Gonzaga University alumna with a BA in Environmental Studies and Biology.
-Karli has hands-on experience teaching environmental education in the classroom and volunteers regularly in the environmental community.
-After a brief detour into the corporate world, she is returning to her passion for climate and environmental education.
-In her free time, Karli likes to go backpacking, skiing, and biking with her husband and their dog, Rosie.
+Karli has hands-on experience teaching environmental education in the classroom and enjoys helping people understand and take action on climate change.
+Karli is finishing her masters degree in the School of Leadership Studies and will graduate in May, 2025.
+In her free time, she likes to read, knit, and go outside with her husband and their dog, Rosie.

 Karli can be reached at honebein@gonzaga.edu